-- Tools – A couple basic tools could be a game changer.
+- Tools – A couple of basic tools could be a game-changer.
 I once fixed a busted hose with a swiss army knife and an key chain adjustable wrench (I was able to cut off the split end and had enough slack to re-attach it).

 - Boots – many people drive in dress shoes or sneakers.
 If you have to walk, for a distance, this will make sense